TheStrange-007/Wildfire-Detection/README.md

 ## Improvements ✨

-Future enhancements could further improve the effectiveness of the Fire Detection System:
+Future enhancements could further improve the effectiveness of the Wildfire Detection System:

 - **Diverse Datasets**: Integrating datasets from various regions would improve the system’s global applicability.
 - **Data Quantity and Quality**: Expanding the amount and quality of training data can enhance model accuracy.